 Dr Rebecca Jayasinghe

-Speaker(s): Dr Ian Loke, Dr Catherine Labinjoh, Dr Mihir Kelshiker, Becky Hyland
+Speaker(s): Dr Ian Loke, Dr Catherine Labinjoh, Professor Dan Lasserson, Dr Mihir Kelshiker, Becky Hyland

 Dr Ian Loke